Curriculum information of Carey Baptist Grammar School

 • Geoffrey Stevens Swimming Pool Complex

-• Gerard Cramer Physical Education Centre
+• Gerard Cramer Physical Education Centre (a double indoor gym)

 • Four all-purpose ovals